elastic/kibana/packages/kbn-optimizer/README.md

 ### Caching

 Bundles built by the the optimizer include a cache file which describes the information needed to determine if the bundle needs to be rebuilt when the optimizer is restarted.
-Caching is enabled by default and is very aggressive about invalidating the cache output, but if you need to disable caching you can pass the `--optimize.useBundleCache=false` flag to the dev cli, `--no-cache` to `node scripts/build_new_platform_plugins`, or set the `KBN_OPTIMIZER_NO_CACHE` environment variable to anything (env overrides other settings).
+Caching is enabled by default and is very aggressive about invalidating the cache output, but if you need to disable caching you can pass `--no-cache` to `node scripts/build_new_platform_plugins`, or set the `KBN_OPTIMIZER_NO_CACHE` environment variable to anything (env overrides everything).

 When a bundle is determined to be up-to-date a worker is not started for the bundle.
 If running the optimizer with the `--dev/--watch` flag, then all the files referenced by cached bundles are watched for changes.
 Once a change is detected in any of the files referenced by the built bundle a worker is started.
 If a file is changed that is referenced by several bundles then workers will be started for each bundle, combining workers together to respect the worker limit.